Azure-Samples/ms-identity-python-flask-tutorial/README.md

 - azure-active-directory
 - azure-active-directory-b2c
 - microsoft-identity-platform
-description: "Tutorial: Enable your Python Flask webapp to sign in users, protect endpoints, and call APIs with the Microsoft identity platform"
+description: "Tutorial: Enable your Python Flask webapp to Sign-in users, protect endpoints, and call APIs with the Microsoft identity platform"
 urlFragment: "ms-identity-python-flask-tutorial"
 ---

-# Tutorial: Enable your Python Flask webapp to sign in users and call APIs with the Microsoft identity platform
+# Tutorial: Enable your Python Flask webapp to Sign-in users and call APIs with the Microsoft identity platform

 The [Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-overview), along with [Azure Active Directory](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-whatis) (Azure AD) and [Azure Azure Active Directory B2C](https://docs.microsoft.com/azure/active-directory-b2c/overview) (Azure AD B2C) are central to the **Azure** cloud ecosystem.
 This tutorial aims to take you through the fundamentals of modern authentication with Python, using the [Microsoft Authentication Library (MSAL) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python)